atvs1478/sq/README.md

 ```
 Defines two buttons
 - first on GPIO 4, active low.
 When pressed, it triggers a volume down command.
 When pressed more than 1000ms, it changes the button configuration for the one named "buttons_remap"
-- second on GPIO 5, acive low.
+- second on GPIO 5, active low.
 When pressed it triggers a volume up command.
 If first button is pressed together with this button, then a play/pause toggle command is generated.

 While the config named "buttons_remap"
 ```